roshan00017/SignupLoginApi/README.md

 1. Clone this repository to your local machine.

 2. Navigate to the project directory.
+3. Set the appropriate location for data storage in local disk in docker compose file
+     volumes:
+    - /home/roshang017/pgsql_data/singup_login:/var/lib/postgresql/data

-3. Build and start the Docker containers using Docker Compose. run this command from root of project folder
+4. Build and start the Docker containers using Docker Compose. run this command from root of project folder
     ```bash
    docker-compose up --build -d

-4. Once the containers are up and running, the SignupLogin API will be accessible at `http://localhost:8080`.
+5. Once the containers are up and running, the SignupLogin API will be accessible at `http://localhost:8080`.